cloudprisma/prisma-cloud_mask/configuration_files/README.md

 The way how to call them is detailed in the documentation of each main script.
 Here, an explanation of the content is given:

+# Note:
+**Be careful, the paths in the configuration files must be changed according to your path files sctructure**

 ## config_getmodel.json